Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 The United Nations has described the area as "under siege", and Washington set a deadline of this coming week for Israel to get more aid in or face possible cuts to military assistance.

-After the strike in Jabalia, Israel's military said it hit "infrastructure" in which militants were operating and "posed a threat" to troops in the area.
+After the Jabalia strike, Israel's military said it hit "infrastructure" in which militants were operating and "posed a threat" to troops.

-"Prior to the strike, numerous steps were taken to mitigate the risk of harming civilians," a military spokesman said.

-Another strike on the Sabra neighbourhood of Gaza City killed five people, the civil defence agency said.
+Another strike on Gaza City's Sabra neighbourhood killed five people, the civil defence agency said.

-In Lebanon, the health ministry said an Israeli strike on the village of Almat north of Beirut killed 23 people including seven children.
+In Lebanon, the health ministry said an Israeli strike on Almat village north of Beirut killed 23 people including seven children.

-"Under the rubble, there are only children, elderly men and women," Hezbollah lawmaker Raed Berro said at the scene, denying Israeli allegations that Hezbollah members or weapons were embedded among civilians.
+"Under the rubble, there are only children, elderly men and women," Hezbollah lawmaker Raed Berro said, denying Israeli allegations that Hezbollah and weapons were embedded among civilians.

-The ministry reported at least another 12 dead in strikes on the Baalbek area in the east where Hezbollah has a strong presence.
+The ministry reported at least another 15 dead in strikes in the east as well as three Hezbollah-affiliated rescuers killed in the south, both areas where the Iran-backed group has a strong presence.

-In the south, Israeli strikes killed three Hezbollah-affiliated rescuers, the ministry said.

-A war monitor also reported that an Israeli strike on an apartment belonging to Hezbollah south of Syria's capital Damascus killed seven people.
+War monitor the Syrian Observatory for Human Rights reported that an Israeli strike on an apartment belonging to Hezbollah south of Damascus killed nine people, including a Hezbollah commander.

+Iran's foreign ministry condemned the strike, calling for "an arms embargo" on Israel and its "expulsion from the United Nations".

 Since late September Israel has been engaged in a two-front war after turning its focus north towards Lebanon.